rbjansen/rbjansen.github.io/_posts/error_plots/2020-10-20-errorplotting.md

   - visuals
 ---

 Random forest models are notoriously tricky to interpret.
-In order to make informed decisions in your modeling strategy, ideally you'll want to have information not just about overall performance given the model's hyperparameters, but also:
+In order to make informed decisions in your modeling strategy, ideally you'll want to have information not just about overall performance of a model given its hyperparameters, but also:

 1. To which features this performance can be partially attributed.
 2. On which types of cases or clusters of cases it performs well, and on which it does not.

 This information may uncover things that were missed out on, theoretically or otherwise, when the models were specified.
 To address point `2`, I along with my colleagues at ViEWS have developed visualization modules based on `matplotlib` that produce what a family of what we have called "model criticism plots".

-All associated Python functions simply take an (properly indexed) series of predictions, a series of observations, and a series of associated descriptive labels for the observations.
+Its Python functions simply take an (properly indexed) series of predictions, a series of observations, and a series of associated descriptive labels for the observations.
 For a regression problem, a simple variation we produce looks like this:

 <figure>
 <img src="./simple_error.png" alt="simple error plot" width=350 height=350>